kecco98/screen-capture_fr/README.md

 ### Running Library
-**ScreenCapture library** can be used also without the GUI, in the "legacy" version is possible to record a video using the terminal window.

-The user is asked to insert all the parameters and then can control the actions using:
+**ScreenCapture library** can be used also without the GUI, in the "legacy" version is possible to record a video using the terminal window where is shown a menu, implemented in the main, where the user is asked to insert all the parameters and then can control the actions to pause, resume and terminate the recording.
-- [p] to pause
-- [r] to resume
-- [t] to terminate

 ---